karthikeyancbm/Air_bnb-Analysis/README.md

 ## **Introduction:**
 * Airbnb, is an American San Francisco-based company operating an online marketplace for short-term and long-term homestays and experiences.
 * The company acts as a broker and charges a commission from each booking.
-* This project aims at Extracting, Cleaning, Performing the EDA, Visualizing it using Streamlit and Creating an interactive Power BI Dashboard.
+* This project aims at Extracting, Cleaning, Performing the EDA, Visualizing it using Streamlit and Creating an interactive Tableau Dashboard.
 The dataset is available in the MongoDB Atlas as a Sample Dataset.

 # **Technology Stack:**
 1. Python scripting